Is It OK to Paint Satin Over a Semi-Gloss Finish?

 Secondly, the problem with making semi-gloss paint into satin is you cannot exactly know how shiny or flat the finish will turn out to be.

-However, if you want to change semigloss paint into satin for a fairly small project it will not be an issue.
+However, if you want to change semigloss paint into satin for a fairly small project it will not be an issue to mix them.
+You can follow the steps below to make this up;

 After it has dried, look at the applied paint from different angles to examine the finish.